pranavpeter2050/lara-vue-demy-api/README.md

 - Since we are building API, we don't need the `create()`, `edit()` methods in `TaskController`.
 - Since we need the same rules from `StoreTaskRequest`, we empty the `UpdateTaskRequest` and then extend the `UpdateTaskRequest` with  `StoreTaskRequest`.
+- `CompleteTaskController` was made `invokable` by running `php artisan make:controller` -> specifying the name -> selecting "invokable".

 ## License